bufbuild-ru/docs/docs/bsr/remote-plugins/custom-plugins/index.md

 The BSR's plugins are publicly accessible, so you can start from the existing plugin code and make modifications to suit your needs.
 You can find general best practices and a list of the `buf.plugin.yaml` fields in the [plugin repo documentation](https://github.com/bufbuild/plugins/blob/main/CONTRIBUTING.md).

 1. Clone the following repository: [`https://github.com/bufbuild/plugins`](https://github.com/bufbuild/plugins).
-2. Go to the directory of the version you want to use—we'll use the current version, `v1.6.0`:
+2. Go to the directory of the version you want to use — we'll use the current version, `v1.6.0`:

     ```console
     $ cd plugins/bufbuild/es/v1.6.0